kmedeksaite/cypress-training/README.md

 ## :eyes: Overview
 It is always safer to test our code than to simply assume that everything is working.
 The price of shipping faulty software is too big compared to the investment of time that testing requires.
 However, this investment don't need to be greater than necessary.
 Automated testing is a reliable and efficient way to optimize our time as developers and guarantee that we are always shipping working code to our clients.

 In this training, you will learn the first steps of setting up the E2E testing tool [Cypress](https://www.cypress.io/) in your front-end applications.
-By the end of this session you should feel comfortable installing and working with basic Cypress functionalities, writing simple test cases, and running tests tests on your application.
+By the end of this session you should feel comfortable installing and working with basic Cypress functionalities, writing simple test cases, and running them against your application.

 **Here are a few resources to help get you started:**
  - [Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Cypress-Can-Be-Simple-Sometimes)